Sitewide Dots

 Add Text and Image blocks (even Headline Blocks) to create the links to each section/page.

-Other options are an ad block, and your Newsletter Form, if you didn't add them to your Top of Extra Column Sitewide Dot.
+Other options are an ad, and your Newsletter Form, if you didn't add them to your Top of Extra Column Sitewide Dot.

 Bottom of Extra Column Sitewide Dot